January 21st, 2016.

 There is no doubt in my mind that God was watching over me that day.

-If you’ve been reading my posts or you follow me on Instagram you know I love quotes.
-I couldn’t decide between two of my favorites so I figured I throw em’ both in here.
+If you’ve been reading my posts or you follow me on Instagram you know I love quotes, so here you go…

 If there’s anything that this experience taught me, it’s to be grateful every single day for all of the blessings in my life – never to take anything for granted.
 It made me realize what’s important and the tremendous positive impact that we all have the potential to create.